21 May 2024 Di Linh Plateau, Lam Dong Province, Vietnam, Asia Biodiversity | Habitats | Reptiles

 The project aims to: evaluate the diversity and distribution of reptiles in Di Linh plateau, Lam Dong Province, Vietnam, including the discovery of new species or new records for the area; evaluate major threats to the reptilian fauna in Di Linh plateau, Lam Dong Province; and provide recommendations for conservation measures.
 The results of this project will contribute to the development of capacity and provide significant data for local managers in conservation, and biodiversity management.

-Header: habitat in Di Linh plateau. ©Tran Gia Thinh.
+Header: Habitat in Di Linh plateau. ©Tran Gia Thinh.